Relativity and decoherence of spacetime superpositions: Introduction

-To understand the impact of the above result, we apply it in three distinct contexts of recent interest: gravitationally-induced entanglement~\cite{christodoulou2019possibility}, decoherence of spatial superpositions of black holes \cite{arrasmith2019,Demers_1996}, and of dark matter~\cite{allaliPhysRevLett.127.031301}.\ We discuss the implications of our findings for the conclusions that can be drawn from such scenarios and possibilities for lifting the inherent ambiguities by considering superpositions of non-diffeomorphic metrics.
+To understand the impact of the above result, we apply it in four distinct contexts of recent interest: gravitationally-induced entanglement~\cite{bose2017spin,marletto2017gravitationally,christodoulou2019possibility}, decoherence of spatial superpositions of black holes \cite{arrasmith2019,Demers_1996}, and in the Appendices, decoherence of dark matter~\cite{allaliPhysRevLett.127.031301}, and the gedanken experiment in Ref.\ \cite{belenchiaPhysRevD.98.126009}.\ We discuss the implications of our findings for the conclusions that can be drawn from such scenarios and possibilities for lifting the inherent ambiguities by considering superpositions of non-diffeomorphic metrics.